Tadhgin/Express.Note.Taker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ````

-This is a web application that allows users to create, save, and delete notes.
-The application uses an Express.js back-end and saves and retrieves note data from a JSON file.

 ## Installation